samvera/samvera.org/README.md

 To make updates to the list of Samvera Partners, open the file `/app-config.js` and you'll see a list of Samvera Partners and associated info.

+### Non-markdown driven pages

+#### About / Community Leadership

+To update this file, open the `components/about/CommunityLeadership.jsx` component and update the data directly.

+#### About / FAQ

+To update this file, open the `components/about/Faq.jsx` component and update the HTML/JSX directly.

 ## Developers

 This is a [NextJS application](https://nextjs.org/) and follows normal NextJS conventions.
 To do some work on the site and run the app locally, clone this repository and run the following: